Krupakar-Reddy-S/Image-Editor-Terminal/README.md

 >   This Method of Class ImageIO creates an image File in Current Working Directory if not exits, else it Over-Writes the File with new data as provided.
 >
 > ### 3. java.awt.image.BufferedImage
-> The Class BufferedImage can be used to access and manipulate the pixels and its RGB values from an image File.
+> The Class BufferedImage can be used to access and manipulate pixels and the RGB values from an image File.
 >
 > ### 4. java.awt.Color(int rgb)
 > This Class accepts a combined int of RGB values of a Pixel and can be used to return a individual color value using the methods: getRed(), getGreen(), getBlue().
 >
 > &nbsp;

 &nbsp;

 ## Functions to perform Operations:
 &nbsp;

 > ### Basic Image File Code, And creating a BufferedImage to pass example image to below mentioned methods
 > &nbsp;
 >